 - replace older materials with safer and smarter new materials.
 This is a ground-up rebuild.
 Everything in the ground is coming out and being replaced

 Everything from the ground up in the 12-mile section of line running from Trinidad to Burro Canyon will be upgraded.
-Since 2017, the co-op has completed a 74-mile upgrade on its main 69 kilovolt(kv) transmission line that runs from Pueblo area to Trinidad.
-The ground-up rebuild of the last 12-mile section, from Trinidad to Burro Canyon, is the last phase of the 69kv upgrade project.
-About six miles of the system was upgraded in 2019, between Trinidad and Starkville.
+Since 2017, the co-op has completed a 74-mile upgrade on its main 69 kilovolt(kv) transmission line that runs from Pueblo West area to Trinidad.
+Construction on the last 6-mile line between Starkville and Trinidad is expected to resume summer 2022.

 Frequently Asked Questions

 San Isabel Electric doesn’t anticipate any outages during construction.

 I don't have power and I wasn’t notified of the plan for my upgrade.